 How are you defining “medically frail?”

-Do people on the Working Adults with Disabilities Medicaid Buy-In Program have to complete the work requirements?
+Do people on the Health First Colorado Buy-In Program for Working Adults with Disabilities have to complete the work requirements?

 No, the work requirements passed in H.R.
-1 do not apply to people with the Medicaid Buy-In Program for Working Adults and Children with Disabilities.
+1 do not apply to people with the Health First Colorado Buy-In Program for Working Adults with Disabilities.

 Buy-In members must continue to complete the program’s other requirements for income and employment, which have not changed.